Dieting Food Lover Style: A Portuguese Guide to Healthy Food

 I find dieting during the winter months especially challenging.
 There’s less outdoor activity and plenty of loose layers of fabric to help cover up those “problem areas.”
-It’s also the time of year when there’s less fresh produce to choose from—I could live on tomatoes in summertime.
+It’s also the time of year when there’s less fresh produce to choose from—I could live on tomatoes in the summertime.
 The desire for a nice warm meal is also usually greater during the colder months.
 I know it ain’t easy, which is why I decided to share my sample menu of what I typically make during the week.
-I’m also happy to inform that many of the ingredients I use are natural cholesterol-reducing agents, including the beans, olive oil, scallops, salmon and so on.
-Feel free to reach out if you want more ideas!
-But to get you started, here’s what’s cooking in my kitchen on weekdays during this winter season:

 Monday: Roasted Pork Tenderloin and Butternut Squash (Lombo de Porco Assado)